 Asset Type Renewal or replacement requirements Expenditure Earth stopbanks No replacement required.
 Stopbanks will be maintained to the as-built levels and standards.
 Operational Earth stopbanks and guide banks No replacement required.
 Stopbanks will be maintained to the design levels and standards.
 Operational Rock river training works Rock does not need replacement.
-Operational

-Asset Type Renewal or replacement requirements Some rock repositioning may be required from time to time.
+Some rock repositioning may be required from time to time.
 Minor topping up may be required very irregularly.
-Expenditure Rock groynes Rock does not need replacement.
+Operational Rock groynes Rock does not need replacement.
 Minor repositioning may be required.
 Operational Rock riprap Rock does not need replacement.
 Minor topping up may be required very irregularly.
 Operational